 In card sorts, users should have a set of terms to be categorized accordingly.
 Divided into two sub-categories, when users are given category names it’s called closed card sort.
 When users create their own categories, it’s called open card sort.
 This tool explains the hierarchy user perceives of the given content.

 Tree Tests are useful in gathering information to evaluate and validate the application architecture and design assumptions.
 While the users say the whole process of task execution out loud, they do not however select actions on a screen.
 They instead will keep moving to the next level of the site map.
 This test helps in evaluating if the categories you defined and the information under them are correct or not.

 Should you do it on your own or outsource?

 While most companies have internal researchers, outsourcing UX agencies with desired knowledge and experience will help give exceptional and reliable design solutions for Product Managers.

-Research deliverables and artifacts are to be well defined based on company goals and needs.
+Research deliverables and artifacts should be defined based on company goals and needs.
 Communicating this clearly the UX agency sets the standards and deadlines straight with the internal team as well as the agency.
 Outlining the needs and goals will also help in determining a UX agency whose competencies can match the desired output.

 Expert and Extensive Insights

-UX research insights can be disruptive and unexpected that can be hard to integrate into the design process.
+UX research insights can be disruptive and unexpected.
+Additionally, it can be hard to integrate into the design process.
 Outsourced UX researchers through their unbiased methods identify these unexpected insights and validate the concepts with real users.
-This will create a strong data to rely on for design and development.
+This will create strong data to rely on for design and development.

 Apart from quality, growing the business is an important motivation for conducting UX research.
 The inability to handle the growing workload and training the internal teams on the latest UX trends will affect the business interactions of the company.
 Outsourcing a UX agency for research not only saves overall costs but also adds long term value to the company.